Shireland Collegiate Academy

-Shireland Collegiate Academy is a coeducational secondary school and sixth form in the English academy programme, located in Smethwick, West Midlands, England.
-The school was built during the early 20th century and originally called Shireland High School and later, Shireland Language College.
+Shireland Collegiate Academy is a coeducational secondary school and sixth form in the English academy, located in Smethwick, West Midlands, England.
+The school was built during the early 20th century and was originally called Shireland High School and later, Shireland Language College.
 The school has been known as Shireland Collegiate Academy since 2007.

-The Academy and its predecessor schools were run by Sir Mark Grundy since 1997 who was knighted for his services to education for his work within the school and its partner Academy, before David Irish took over.
+The academy and its predecessor schools were run by Sir Mark Grundy since 1997 who was knighted for his services to education for his work within the school and its partner Academy, before David Irish took over.
 Shireland Collegiate Academy was in a partnership with George Salter Academy until September 2011 when Shireland became a stand-alone Academy.
-The Academy is fully sponsored by Microsoft.
-The Academy gained 'Teaching School' status in March 2013.
+The academy is fully sponsored by Microsoft.
+The academy gained 'Teaching School' status in March 2013.